sometimesfood/chef-apt-repo/README.md

 ### Simple example

+To add an apt source for a PPA named "foobar/quux" just do this:

+    ppa "foobar/quux"

 To add a repo for a package named "foobar" when using `chef-apt-repo`, you might do something like this in your chef recipes: